-Another plugin you can use is Rank Math SEO.
+Another plugin you can use is Rank Math SEO (when we put together our list of the top WordPress SEO plugins, Rank Math topped the list).
 Like Yoast, this tool helps you add schema markup to your site:

 When you install this plugin, its setup wizard will enable you to add schema types for your posts, pages, and products:

 You can also access these settings by navigating to Rank Math > Titles & Meta in your WordPress dashboard.
 Then select Posts or Pages to edit the schema type: